mate-academy/jv-oop-advanced/README.md

 **The other half** of figures should have the same, default parameters.

-For this purpose create new method in the `FigureSupplier` classes:
+For this purpose create a new method in the `FigureSupplier` class:
 - `public Figure getDefaultFigure()` - this method should always return white circle with radius 10.

 After generating the array, we need to display the entire list of objects that we have, for example: